 Temperance leader Frances Willard stressed the importance of temperance songs.
 She believed that “the magic power of song” should be exploited.
 “Song is a sentiment maker and…every chorus rendered at a public entertainment ought to add new converts to the cause of Temperance.”

-Also the enthusiasm and commitment of temperance supporters could be maintained through temperance songs.
+Also the commitment of supporters could be maintained through temperance songs.
 This could be at rallies, meetings, churches, parades, and elsewhere.

 Over time the goals of the temperance movement changed.
 It originally called for temperance or moderation.
 At the time, this meant avoiding distilled spirits (liquor).
 But beer and wine were seen acceptable, even healthful in moderation.
-(People didn’t realize that typical drinks of beer, wine and spirits all contain the same amount of pure alcohol.)
+(People didn’t know this fact.
+Standard drinks of beer, wine and spirits all contain the same amount of pure alcohol.)

 When Jesus made or drank “wine,” it was simply grape juice.
 And when the Bible made positive references to “wine,” it was really only grape juice.
 But any negative statements about wine referred to fermented grape juice.